Spearin/fccw-docs/docs/userguides/data-structures/units.md

 For a positive value, this is the number of passenger units that can be loaded on a particular platform.
 For a negative number, this is the relative amount of space taken up by the unit to be transported.
 To see if a unit can be loaded on a transport, you add a positive transport value to the negative transport value(s) and must be greater than or equal to zero.
 For example, you can load a US HMMWV (Transport = 2) with two Sniper Teams (Transport = -1) or one Scout unit (Transport = -2).

+!!! note
-**NOTE:** Organic Transport is used for mechanized forces to keep IFVs and troops in a cohesive unit.
+    Organic Transport is used for mechanized forces to keep IFVs and troops in a cohesive unit.
 We have added a Tactical Transport (TT) feature for ad-hoc transport of troops and also to support air assault operations.

 ## Size